 When is TREK Registration?

-Registration opens on May 5, 2014 at noon (EST).
-Registration is online.
+Online registration opens in early May.
 For more information about registration, deadlines, and to register, please visit our registration page.

 How much does TREK cost?